After you've submitted the Party Registration Form, review the "Private Party Policy" and "Checklist for Hosts."

 Hosts are responsible for keeping entryway and outside doors locked.
 These doors may not be propped open.

 At no time should music/noise be disturbing to others.
 We must respect the rights of all our neighbors (Quincy House and beyond) at all times.
 Hosts notified of complaints will initially be asked to reduce the volume of music and/or the noise of partygoers; additional complaints concerning noise received thereafter could result in the party being shut down.
 Quincy House follows general University guidelines pertaining to noise and party limits, i.e., that parties, noise, music, etc. should not be heard after 11:00 p.m. on weeknights and 2:00 a.m. on Friday and Saturday nights.
-We would like to point out that Old Quincy walls are not as sound-proof as those in New Quincy, and hosts should keep this fact in mind.

 Students must adhere to rules in the Handbook for Students, especially the section entitled "Policies Governing Residency in the Houses and Dormitories," as well as Harvard College 's policy regarding alcohol and drugs.